 But the mind functions only as well as the nervous system.
 If you live in fight or flight, suffer from anxiety, insomnia, overwhelm, you won’t be able to access your mind’s potential for clear and creative thinking.
 You’ll feel stuck and unable to change your external reality.
 That’s why unwinding the nervous system is central to my work.
 Once you know how to get calm and centered, you’ll have full access to your creative juices to design a life that suits you.
 In addition to feeling completely in alignment with your true self.
 A natural high!

 My quest for health and happiness began when I was 13, when I had a major existential crisis.
 I wondered what the hell I was doing here.
 Life felt dull and meaningless.
 Around that time (no coincidence I realized later on) I began suffering from debilitating migraines, heart pain, abdominal pain, indigestion.
 I went to the doctor a lot and was told repeatedly that everything was “fine”.
 But I wasn’t.
 I knew that much.

 By the time I was 15, I became a vegetarian, experimented with cleansing protocols, raw foods, wheatgrass juice, Bach flowers, protein shakes, you name it.
 Everything helped, but only to a degree.
 I still felt terribly anxious.
 At 16 a bout of psycho-analysis helped me understand the “why’s” of some of my angst, but alas, that didn’t bring me inner peace.
 Fortunately in my early twenties yoga and meditation gifted me with my first major breakthrough.
 In a matter of months my mind cleared, many insights came to me as to what my path was.
-Someone asked me to teach them yoga and I did.
+Someone asked me to teach them yoga, I did.
 It was a perfect fit and soon I had a full schedule.
 Yet my health was still up and down, with recurring episodes of abdominal pain, fatigue and anxiety.